Practical Information for Other Visiting Scholars

 The nearest airport to the University of Pittsburgh is the Pittsburgh International Airport.
 It is a 30-40-minute drive to the University from the airport.
 Rental cars, taxis, and public transportation are readily available at the airport.
 The cost of a taxi from Pittsburgh International Airport to the University of Pittsburgh is approximately $60.
 Both Uber and Lyft also operate in Pittsburgh.

 The 28X Airport Express (Port Authority Transit bus) (412-442-2000) is very reliable and inexpensive, just several dollars.
-The bus runs each 20-30 minutes from the ground transportation area of the airport.
+The bus runs every 30 minutes from the ground transportation area of the airport.
 The driver does not carry change, so have small bills and change on hand.
 The bus stops in Oakland at the Corner of Fifth Ave. and Bigelow Blvd, directly opposite the Cathedral of Learning.

 Prospective visitors should realize that, unless their visits coincide with the academic year, securing reasonably affordable short-term housing in the Pittsburgh area may be difficult.
 The European Studies Center can assist you in your search but cannot act as a housing office for long term visitors.